HaikuTeam/animator/QA.md

 I can complete the full tour
-I can open a duplicated project and the default Sketch file and its references have been renamed I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard) I can instantiate the Haiku "H", drag it 5 times, then quickly delete it, without causing a crash
+I can open a duplicated project and the default Sketch file and its references have been renamed I can open a duplicated project and the default Adobe Illustrator file and its references have been renamed I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard) I can instantiate the Haiku "H", drag it 5 times, then quickly delete it, without causing a crash